manups4e/manups4e.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I’m Leonardo Emanuele, a passionate **.Net Developer**, creator of tools like **ScaleformUI** and **FxEvents**, and a lifelong learner.
+Hi, I’m Leonardo Emanuele, a passionate italian **.Net Developer**, creator of tools like **ScaleformUI** and **FxEvents**, and a lifelong learner.
 My work focuses on crafting tools for the **FiveM multiplayer platform**, but there’s so much more to my journey than just writing code.

 ---